tytydraco/yessleep/out/85_Rules_to_Survive_the_Supernatural_and_Other_Strange_Occurrences.md

 Before leaving, I glanced at the cat statue.
 Its eyes stared wide open, accusingly, impatiently.

 “Needy little thing, aren’t you?”
 I chuckled uneasily, petting its cold, porcelain head.
-“Don’t wait up.”
+“I'll be right back.”

 Dinner with April was a breath of fresh air.
 Her laugh was genuine, her stories engaging, and as we talked, I felt a rare sense of connection.
 She’d recently been promoted to a manager at a grocery company and was temporarily traveling to train at a distant store.
 The evening passed quickly, leaving us both eager for another meeting.
 As she drove away, I practically skipped to my car, the weight of recent horrors momentarily lifted.